ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 ```

 You will implement this algorithm, in Java, in the `solve` method of
 `MazeSolver`.
-The parameters of `MazeSolver` are a `Maze` instance, which
+The parameters of `MazeSolver` are a `Maze` instance and a
-contains the start square, the finish square, and an array containing all the
-squares.
-The `start` and `finish` fields hold references to `Square` instances
-that are at the corresponding locations in the `contents` array.
+worklist to use.
+To test the maze, you can pass in different implementations of
+the worklist, and sample mazes.

 There is one constraint on your implementation: When checking neighbors, you
 _must_ add them to the worklist in the order North, East, South, West.
 So you